Primary Health Care Nursing

-Credit points: 6 Session: Semester 1 Classes: distance education/intensive on campus Assessment: essay (40%) and online activities (10%) and report (50%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 1 Classes: four intensive, on-campus study days Assessment: essay (45%), online work (10%) and report (45%) Campus: Mallett Street, Sydney Mode of delivery: Block mode

 NURS5069 Research in Nursing and Health Care

-Credit points: 6 Session: Semester 1 Classes: distance education/intensive on campus, up to 4 study days Assessment: online activities (30%) critical review (30%) and research plan (40%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 1 Classes: four intensive, on-campus study days Assessment: online discussion forum postings (20%), 2500 word critical literature review (40%) and 2000 word project/research proposal (40%) Campus: Mallett Street, Sydney Mode of delivery: Block mode

-This unit of study will examine and critique established and emerging ways of researching nursing and health care through discussion of the philosophical and theoretical origins of the research traditions and knowledge generation in nursing research.
+In this unit of study you will critically analyse approachs to research through examination of the philosophical and theoretical origins of the research traditions and knowledge generation in nursing and other health research.
 Conceptualisation of research questions, selection of research designs, governance of research and research utilisation in the clinical setting will be explored.
 Opportunities will be provided to engage in the research process with reference to clinically related situations.

 NURS5070 Creating a Culture of Safety and Quality

-Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: essay (45%) and case study (55%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: four intensive, on-campus study days Assessment: essay (45%), case study part A (10%) and case study part B (45%) Campus: Mallett Street, Sydney Mode of delivery: Block mode

 This unit of study pursues a critical analysis of the theoretical constructs and practical applications underpinning good clinical governance in health care organisations.
 Many studies identify the factors influencing a culture of safety and quality in the clinical environment and most concur with six main domains: the safety climate, teamwork, perceptions of management, working conditions, job satisfaction and stress recognition.
 These factors and how to influence them positively will be examined in this unit of study utilising a better practice (quality/continuity of care/health outcomes/governance) framework.